 General causes of cancer

 Different types of cancer have different causes.
-For example, smoking most often causes lung cancer and overexposure to ultraviolet light (from the sun or sun beds) is the main cause of skin cancer.
+For example, the most common cause of lung cancer is smoking.
+Smoking is also a risk for many other cancer types such as head and neck, bladder and cervical cancer.
+Overexposure to ultraviolet light (from the sun or sun beds) is the main cause of skin cancer.

 Generally speaking, cancer is a disease caused by many different factors coming together, rather than one single thing.
 Our risk of cancer depends on a combination of our genes, our environment and our lifestyle.

 How you may feel

 People diagnosed with cancer often feel strongly that they must find out what caused it.
 But for many types of cancer there is no obvious cause.